Breed (comics)

 Breed is the title of three limited series of comic books published in the US, written and drawn by Jim Starlin.
-The first two were published by Malibu Comics under its Bravura imprint; the third limited series was published by Image Comics.
+The first two were published by Malibu Comics under the Bravura imprint; the third limited series was published by Image Comics.

 Within the Marvel Comics multiverse, the Breed reality is designated as Earth-21194.

 Publication history

 The original six-issue limited series was published from January to June 1994, and Breed II ran from November 1994 to April 1995.
 The subtitle Book of Revelation appeared only on the interior indicia of the second series.

-Breed III was planned and started in 1995 but Starlin couldn't get a publisher interested in it after Malibu Comics went under after acquisition by Marvel Comics.
+Breed III was planned and started in 1995 but Starlin could not get a publisher interested in it after Malibu Comics went under after acquisition by Marvel Comics.
 In May 2011, the first issue of Breed III was released through Image Comics.

 Plot

 Breed

 In 1949, a small town in Texas was wiped out by a mysterious force, leaving behind only skeletons and blood.
 One girl was found comatose and pregnant.
 The captain leading the force adopted the boy and raised him as his own.
 During the Vietnam War, the now grown boy, Raymond Stoner, was ambushed by enemy forces and survived by transforming, which he later forgot.
 After being discharged and an attempt at living in New York City, Raymond discovers another world called "Elsewhere".
 There he meets a mysterious woman named Rachel, who reveals that both of them are "'Breeds": half-breeds of demon and human.
 Most are raised by the demons to be their minions, although they were not.
 She then teaches him about how demons invade Earth to hunt and find women to breed with.
 They are attacked by a large force of 'breeds.
 Rachel is killed, but Ray triumphs over them.